stilt0n/React-Crash-Course/README.md

 I'm going to use the same app we just used for experimenting around.
 But if you want to keep it, you can create a new react app for this project.

 ## Materials
 I have some MS Paint drawings to use for the Hangman progression.
-You can download those drawings from TODO.
+You can download those drawings from `src/resources`.

 ## Organizing the App